tomaszdudek7/airflow_project/jupyter/README.md

 ```

 # But what we have done?
-Well, now _somebody else_(another system, that is) can run our task with little dependencies(only docker) and knowledge about what the task actually does.
+Well, now _somebody else_(another system, that is) can run our task with little dependencies and knowledge about what the task actually does.
 It is a huge deal, as will be shown in the second part.